Affording an Independent College Education

 Scholarships and grants are both forms of financial aid that help to pay for tuition, room, board and textbooks, but they differ in several respects.

-Grants are usually need-based and are available based on criteria such as family income and usually come from federal and state government.
-The Pell Grant is a well-known federal grant program, while Tuition Assistance Grants (TAG) and Educational Opportunity Fund (EOF) awarded by the state of New Jersey.
+Grants are usually need-based and are available based on criteria such as family income and usually come from federal and state government resources.
+The Pell Grant is a well-known federal grant program.
+Tuition Assistance Grants (TAG) and Educational Opportunity Fund (EOF) awards are provided by the state of New Jersey.

-Scholarships are usually merit based, given to prospective recipients based on qualities such as athletic ability, academic achievement or involvement in an extra-curricular activity.
+Scholarships are usually merit based, given to prospective recipients based on qualities such as athletic ability, academic achievement, commitment to a field of study or involvement in an extra-curricular activity.
 Many outside scholarships are available through community foundations, corporations, employers or other organizations.
 Resources for locating these include guidance counselors, community foundations and websites like FastWeb! and the College Board.

 Grants and scholarships both usually have requirements that a student must meet to continue to receive funding, such as maintaining a certain GPA.

-Information about ICFNJ-administered scholarships can be found here
+Information about ICUNJ-administered scholarships can be found here.

 Work Study